 You need ’em hot and ready to go.
 A power strip on the bathroom counter may seem like a godsend when you have only that one outlet.

-These types of hairdressing appliances must be plugged directly into a wall outlet and preferably one with a GFCI breaker to avoid danger should those tools accidentally be exposed to water.
+These types of hairdressing appliances must be plugged directly into a wall outlet, preferably with a GFCI breaker, to avoid danger should those tools accidentally be exposed to water.

 Seems pretty lightweight to heat up water, right?
 Not so fast.
 Most coffee makers need a good deal of amperage to turn gloriously roasted coffee beans into a hot beverage — more than a power strip can guarantee to deliver.
 Make sure you plug the machine directly into a wall outlet.